PriME: Privacy-aware Membership profile Estimation in networks: Real Data Examples

 Next, we apply our algorithm to recover the membership profiles of individuals in different social circles by studying their friendship networks on Facebook.
 In that direction, we consider the Facebook Ego Network dataset from \citet{NIPS2012_7a614fd0}.
 The data is openly available at \url{http://snap.stanford.edu/data/ego-Facebook.html}.

-The data is characterized by a number of ego circles characterized by certain nodes with extremely high degrees.
-Whereas the other nodes are weakly or strongly associated with one or more of such ego circles.
-We chose a set of 4 ego vertices and considered the subgraph formed by them and their neighbors for our analysis.
+The dataset consists of multiple ego networks, each defined by a central \emph{ego} node, its direct connections (\emph{alters}), and the edges among these alters.
+For our analysis, we selected four ego networks and extracted the induced subgraphs, ensuring in each case that the resulting graph is connected.

+Maintaining privacy is a fundamental concern when analyzing connectivity data of this nature.
+Indeed, Facebook restricted public release to ego networks precisely because only a small number of users consented to sharing information about their friendship ties.
+If an adversarial user were able to query the recovered membership profiles—obtained by running a mixed-membership estimation algorithm on such networks—to infer sensitive attributes of individuals, it would further discourage users from disclosing their connections.
+This erosion of trust ultimately hinders the ability of researchers to conduct reliable, population-level analysis using social network data.

+PriME provides an alternative framework in which the data provider applies a randomization mechanism to privatize edge information before releasing the network.
+This allows analysts to conduct meaningful inference while ensuring that individual-level connections remain protected.
+Inevitably, however, enforcing privacy affects the downstream accuracy of membership-profile estimation.
+In particular, the quality of the estimates depends on both the node’s degree and the underlying signal strength in the network.
+Through our analysis of this dataset, we investigate this interplay between estimation accuracy and the imposed privacy constraints.

 In the final data set that we analyzed, there were $n=1234$ vertices and 12913 edges.
-We executed the MIXED-SCORE Laplacian from \cite{ke2022optimal} algorithm and PriME on this dataset with the number of clusters equal to $4$ and $\varepsilon=4$.
+We executed the MIXED-SCORE from \cite{JIN2023} algorithm and PriME on this dataset with the number of clusters equal to $3$ and $\varepsilon=8$.
 Each vertex $i$ was assigned to the cluster $j$ where $j=\argmax_{1\le j\le K}\widehat{\Pi}_{ij}$.
 The ties were broken at random.
-To investigate the alignment strength of the vertices to different communities, we consider the metric $V(i)=\max_{1\le j\le K}\widehat\Pi_{ij}$ for $1\le i\le n.$ This metric captures how ``pure" a vertex is, with the pure nodes having $V(i)$ close to $1$ and the impure nodes having $V(i)$ close to $1/4$.
-We categorize a vertex to be weakly aligned to its assigned cluster if $V(i)\in[1/4,\,5/8]$ and strongly aligned if $V(i)\in(5/8,\,1].$ Figure \ref{fig:fb} demonstrates the community structure of the network where the vertices in different communities are colored according to the strength of their alignment to their assigned communities.
-The distance between $\widehat \Pi_\varepsilon$ and $\widehat{\Pi}_\infty$ in terms of $\mathcal L(\cdot,\cdot)$ defined in \eqref{eq:loss} is found to be $0.1168$.
+To investigate the alignment strength of the vertices to different communities, we consider the metric $V(i)=\max_{1\le j\le K}\widehat\Pi_{ij}$ for $1\le i\le n.$ This metric captures how ``pure" a vertex is, with the pure nodes having $V(i)$ close to $1$ and the impure nodes having $V(i)$ close to $1/3$.
+We categorize a vertex to be weakly aligned to its assigned cluster if $V(i)\in[1/3,\,1/2]$ and strongly aligned if $V(i)\in(1/2,\,1].$ Figure \ref{fig:fb} demonstrates the community structure of the network where the vertices in different communities are colored according to the strength of their alignment to their assigned communities.